The scarcity of any kind of science fiction on TV means that fans of the genre tend to be a bit more forgiving.

 We see this happen one time with a mobile phone that the somewhat pathetic owner has managed to retain for 15 years, explaining that it contains the only photo of her two (long since dead) children.
 After some magic pendant power happens nearby she sees the photo come back.
 This happens on a device whose battery has long since lost any charge.
 Most of these people can't manage to stay alive more than a few days, don't seem to carry any food, bedding, maps, or other equipment with them – so the idea they have avoided a cracked screen, water damage, any kind of corrosion, or just managed to accidentally purchase a phone 16 years earlier that would still work fifteen years later, is quite the stretch.

 - Why does this thing work, but that does not?

-- There’s an amount of ghost in the machine stuff with any science fiction, almost by definition, but there is also a strong correlation between poor science fiction and excessive use of this mechanism.
+- There's an amount of ghost in the machine stuff with any science fiction, almost by definition, but there is also a strong correlation between poor science fiction and excessive reliance on this mechanism.

 Combustion is shown to work – we see conventional projectile weapons working fine, and burning fires, and a steam train is shown in one episode.
 However internal combustion engines don't work.
 Conceivably the distinction is that 4-stroke and diesel engines require a wet cell battery to function, however 2-stroke engines do not.
 They use the same kind of spark that is used to light a fire or shoot a bullet.
 This disparity is never pondered upon by any of the characters.